The hypothesis of three dimensional time arises from a consideration of the following two principles: -

 Gravity resists quantisation because of the equivalence principle.
 Any particles gravitational/inertial mass depends on its energy; and mass and energy appear as continuously variable rather than as quantised.

 Force carrying (boson) particles can transfer accelerations between matter (fermion) particles, and accelerated masses may indeed emit gravitons/gravitational waves.
-Such accelerations always indicate repulsive and recoil type effects at emission and absorbtion.
+Such accelerations always indicate repulsive and recoil type effects at emission and absorption.

 However gravitational ‘forces’ seem best understood as spacetime curvatures as in General Relativity.

-Static electromagnetic/electroweak and nuclear ‘forces’ or ‘fields’, currently conventionally vaguely modelled as mediated by un-quantised ‘virtual’ bosons, may instead arise from special forms of spacetime curvature with which only electrically or colour charged particles interact, and they can have attractive or repulsive effects.
+Static electromagnetic/electroweak and nuclear ‘forces’ or ‘fields’, that remain conventionally vaguely modelled as mediated by un-quantised ‘virtual’ bosons, may instead arise from special forms of spacetime curvature with which only electrically or colour charged particles interact, and they can have attractive or repulsive effects.

 If fundamental particles consist of vorticitating hyperspheres (3-spheres or 4-balls) then a number of degrees of freedom exist for their hyperspherical ‘rotations’.

-The Four Dimensional Rotation of Fundamental particles and the entire Universe arises from a consideration of certain symmetries.
+The Four Dimensional Rotation of Fundamental particles model arises from a consideration of certain symmetries.

 Firstly see this elegant display of objects rotated through various dimensions: -

 If we use a line of limited length to represent a ‘one’ dimensional object and then rotate it in a plane and observe it only in that plane, it will appear to shrink to a point and then expand back to its original length but the other way round.
 (Imagine rotating a thin needle and looking at it in the plane of rotation, it appears to shorten and shrink to a dot as either the point or the blunt end becomes directly orientated towards the observer.